 At Big Fish, we have documented systems and processes in place to ensure that we create quality software for our clients.
 If you can’t check the code yourself, checking against some of these standards can help ensure that your mobile app is built to high standards.

-Quality Control: We have a list of coding requirements that all our developers must follow.
+We have a list of coding requirements that all our developers must follow to avoid coding errors.
 We also employ someone specifically to test our apps repeatedly throughout the entire development cycle.
-Think of her like a coding editor: It’s hard for any writer to edit themselves, because they read what they meant, not what they wrote.
-Our internal quality assurance processes mean our clients and their customers don’t have to play the role of bug finder.
+Think of this person like a coding editor: It’s hard for any writer to edit themselves, because they read what they meant, not what they wrote.
+Our internal quality assurance processes mean our clients and their customers don’t have to play the role of finding software problems.

-Open Source Standards: Before our developers can use open source or third-party libraries in a project, every other developer on the project (as well as the project manager) approves it.
+Before our developers can use open source or third-party libraries in a project, every other developer on the project (as well as the project manager) approves it.
 This ensures that these choices are made carefully and only quality, well-supported libraries are used in our code to avoid potential software problems.
-We learned this one the hard way when a developer included a third party library that bugged an entire project.
-We put this standard in place so it would never happen again.
+We learned this one the hard way when a developer included a third-party library that bugged an entire project.
+We removed the library and put this standard in place so that would never happen again.

 Quality code matters.
 Not just in the short-term initial development of your app, but for the sake of the long-term cost of maintaining the app as well.

-Before investing time and money into an app that might not work, or worse creates significant problems for your business, interview mobile app developers with respect to the standards above.
+Before investing time and money into an app that might not work, or worse creates significant problems for your business, interview mobile app design and development companies with respect to the standards above.

-It’s not necessary for you to be able to read code to ensure that your mobile app is built to high quality, if you think and ask about some of these standards from the outset.
+It’s not necessary for you to be able to read code to ensure that your mobile app is built to high-quality, if you think and ask about some of these standards from the outset.
 Contact us today to learn more about how Big Fish can help your company.